o9812/Big-Data-2018/README.md

 +----------+----+-----+---+
 ```
 ## Text Cleaning
-To using the text cleaning function:
+To using the text cleaning function, import from `Greenday` package
 > `from Greenday import data_format`
 > `tc = data_format(df)`

-The following table containing special characters and punctuations
+1. The following table containing special characters and punctuations
 ```
 +---------+-------+
 |   cities|friends|